michiganaerospace/mathtools/README.md

 >   - **```coefs — array_like```**: Coefficients defining the fit.
 This is
 >     useful for resampling a curve using a different basis.
 The number of
 >     coefficients must be compatible with the basis object. ```coefs``` is
->     optional; if it is not provided, data must be provided.
+>     optional; but if it is not provided, data must be provided.
 >
 > OUTPUT
 >   - **```fit```**: A fit object with the following properties: